qwd/dev-site/docs/_en/configuration/ios-sdk-config.md

 ref: config-ios
 ---

-This document will introduce how to configure the iOS SDK in the QWeather Develop Service.
+This document will introduce how to configure the iOS SDK for QWeather API.

 OS Requirement: